 Global Economic Outlook

-Global Economic Outlook aims to pool information about the latest predictions and outlooks of international institutions, selected central banks and Consensus Economics for the euro area, Germany, the USA, the United Kingdom, Japan, China and Russia.
-Each issue also analyses a selected topic significantly affecting the world economy or having an academic subtext.
+Global Economic Outlook each quarter summarises the forecasts and outlooks of international institutions and selected central banks for the euro area, Germany, the USA, China, the United Kingdom, Japan, Russia, Poland and Hungary.
+It also provides an overview of the latest monetary policy developments in these territories.
+Each issue additionally analyses a selected topic significantly affecting the world economy or having an academic subtext.
+Central Bank Monitoring will be incorporated into Global Economic Outlook starting from 2025.

 GEO